 The Pure Aero is genuinely one of the most technologically advanced tennis racquets ever manufactured.
 Years of research and millions of dollars of development have gone to keeping it at the top of the tennis racquet mountain.

 The racquet is stunning and pops with its yellow and black design, giving it a very aggressive aura.
 The shape of the Babolat Pure Aero racquet somehow appeals to all levels of players, men, women, juniors, and recreational tennis players who aspire to feel and look like Rafael Nadal, even if it is just a dream.

 The head’s shape and size make it perfect for creating vast amounts of spin, even for those struggling to create spin.
 The beam technology allows the racquet to change thickness at different points in the frame, allowing flex and comfort while still creating power and feel.

-Talking with other coaches and players, the feedback has been positive, with detailed positive reviews on the new “cortex dampening” system redesigned after input from several Babolat Professional Players.
+Talking with other coaches and players, the feedback has been positive, with detailed reviews on the new “cortex dampening” system redesigned after input from several Babolat Professional Players.

 - Spin Potential

 - Can be unforgiving

 Babolat Pure Aero Specs

 |Cortex-Beam Width||23 mm / 26 mm / 23 mm|

 |String Pattern||16 mains / 19 crosses|